ocentra/TabAgent/project_plan.md

 # Tab Agent: Project Plan

 ## Project Overview
-Tab Agent is a Chrome browser extension that leverages the phi4 3.8 billion parameter model (in ONNX format, quantized) to perform advanced natural language processing tasks entirely client-side.
+Tab Agent is a Chrome browser extension that leverages the LLM 3.8 billion parameter model (in ONNX format, quantized) to perform advanced natural language processing tasks entirely client-side.
 The extension aims to:
 - Summarize content from web pages, PDFs, and Google Drive files.
 - Search and fetch articles from links or open tabs.
 - Implement Retrieval-Augmented Generation (RAG) with RxDB as the browser-based vector database for accurate, reference-linked answers.